Can heaven wait? Best-selling author says ‘no’

 “That’s a very clarifying experience, to be close to death that way,” Mr. Strobel said.
 “As a Christian, I know, biblically, that when I close my eyes in this world, I’ll open them in the next and [be in] God’s presence.
 But I’m a journalist with a law background.
 So I tend still to be a skeptic about some things and, and I thought, ‘How do I know that that’s really consistent with science and with, with reason and with rationality?’”

-That question took on added urgency, during the COVID-19 pandemic, Mr. Strobel said.
+That question took on added urgency during the COVID-19 pandemic, Mr. Strobel said.

-His older brother, Ray, “died right at the beginning of the pandemic,” he said.
+His elder brother, Ray, “died right at the beginning of the pandemic,” he said.
 “They said, ‘Oh, he died of the flu,’ and we know that COVID was circulating there during that time. … I believe it was COVID.”

-Mr. Strobel cited a statistic that 29% of Americans had a family member or friend who died of COVID, “so you’ve got a lot of people who are thinking about death.”
+Mr. Strobel noted that 29% of Americans had a family member or friend who died of COVID-19, “so you’ve got a lot of people who are thinking about death.”

-His quest for answers led him to interviews with experts such as Sharon Dirckx, who earned a doctorate in brain imaging from the University of Cambridge; New Testament scholar Scott McKnight; philosopher Paul Copppan; and others.
+His quest for answers led him to interviews with experts such as Sharon Dirckx, who earned a doctorate in brain imaging from the University of Cambridge, New Testament scholar Scott McKnight and philosopher Paul Copan.

-Perhaps his most emotion-stirring encounter was with Luis Palau, the Argentinian evangelist once dubbed “the Billy Graham of South America.”
+Perhaps his most emotional encounter was with Luis Palau, the Argentine evangelist once dubbed “the Billy Graham of South America.”

-Palau had a 65-year evangelistic outreach that saw him present the Christian message to more than 1 billion people via radio, television, print and live events.
-The interview with Mr. Strobel turned out to be the evangelist’s last before Palau succumbed to lung cancer in March.
+With a 65-year evangelistic outreach, Palau presented the Christian message to more than 1 billion people via radio, television, print and live events.
+The interview with Mr. Strobel turned out to be Palau’s last before his death in March.

 “He knew he was dying.
 He had stage four lung cancer and was on the verge of dying,” Mr. Strobel said.
 “I flew out to Portland because I wanted to interview someone who was about to go to heaven.
 I sat down with him and his wife, Pat, and spent the day and, and it was a very poignant time.
 He told me he’s not afraid of dying.
 He said, ‘I really believe that to be absent from the body is to be present with the Lord.’”

-Mr. Stobel added that Palau — whom the author described as “my hero, but also a friend” — was “a little ticked off” at not having left for heaven just yet “because I’m ready to go.”
+Palau, whom the author described as “my hero, but also a friend,” was “a little ticked off” at not having left for heaven just yet “because I’m ready to go,” Mr. Stobel said.

-Palau then said something Mr. Strobel still remembers: “I can tell you from personal experience, that at the end of your life, when all is said and done, you’ll never regret being courageous for Christ.”
+The evangelist said something Mr. Strobel still remembers: “I can tell you from personal experience that, at the end of your life, when all is said and done, you’ll never regret being courageous for Christ.”

-“And that really registered with me, because what he was really saying, you know, take a risk, you know, we have a great message of if heaven is real, if this is true, this is the greatest bit of news on the planet,” the author said.
+“And that really registered with me because what he was really saying, you know, take a risk, you know, we have a great message of if heaven is real, if this is true, this is the greatest bit of news on the planet,” the author said.

 The book discusses the specifics of life in eternity, such as whether married couples will remain married (yes, but no childbearing), whether pets will join the deceased (Mr. Strobel hopes for a reunion with Nikki, a giant poodle) and whether those who make it to life eternal will have occupations or just loll around plucking harps forever.